TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/PhpFileFormatting/GeneralRequirementsForPhpFiles/Index.rst

 """""""""""""

-All TYPO3 source files use the UTF-8 character set without byte order mark (BOM) since version 4.5.
+All TYPO3 source files use the UTF-8 character set without byte order mark (BOM).
 Encoding declarations like `declare(encoding = 'utf-8');` must not be used.
 They might lead to problems, especially in `ext_tables.php` and `ext_localconf.php` files of extensions, which are merged internally in TYPO3 CMS.
 Files from third-party libraries may have different encodings.